-The equation above was derived from Equation 2-4 from Section 7.1.3.2.1 in AP-42 with the assumption of the tank having either a self-supporting fixed roof or external floating roof and one turnover.
-To account for the circular sides of a cylindrical tank shell, the equation was modified.
+Equation 2-3 was derived from Equation 2-4 from Section 7.1.3.2.1 in AP-42 with the assumption that the tank has either a self-supporting fixed roof or external floating roof and one turnover.
+The equation was modified to account for the circular sides of a cylindrical tank shell.